 Annual Vacation Entitlement BC

-Most employees are entitled to a minimum of 2 weeks paid vacation after working for the same employer for 12 consecutive months.
-This increases to 3 weeks after 5 years of employment.
+Most employees are entitled to a minimum of two weeks of paid vacation after working for the same employer for 12 consecutive months.
+This increases to three weeks after five years of employment.

 Earning Vacation Time